 Geography and Habitat

-They breed in scrub, coastal forest, and chaparral along a narrow strip from sea level to 1,000 feet elevation.
+They breed in scrub, coastal forest, and chaparral from sea level to 1,000 feet elevation.
 Females generally nest in tree-covered areas of redwood, eucalyptus, and Douglas-fir.
 Males have more open territories than females.

 Although not as aggressive as rufous hummingbirds, Allen’s hummingbirds will defend their territory and chase away other hummingbirds that feed at their nectar sources or try to take their perch.